 Those in recovery are going to participate in many group therapy sessions, regardless of what type of rehab they are attending.
 Those sessions are likely going to produce powerful conversation amongst members of the group as they begin discussing specific topics and sharing their experiences.
 Through these powerful conversations can come honesty, insight, revelations, and connection that individuals might have never thought they could foster, however, end up helping them to grow emotionally, mentally, and spiritually.
-Additionally, conversations like these are not only had in a Nashville, Tennessee addiction group therapy program but they are also conducted in support group meetings such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+Additionally, conversations like these are not only had in our Tennessee addiction group therapy program but they are also conducted in support group meetings such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).

 Accountability is something that many people who are recovering from substance use disorders struggle with, specifically because during their active addiction, they likely did not take much, if any, accountability for their actions.
-However, when in group therapy in Nashville, Tennessee, clients will not only develop ways to take accountability for their own thoughts, behaviors, and actions, but they will also develop a sense of accountability to one another in the group.
+However, when in group therapy, clients will not only develop ways to take accountability for their own thoughts, behaviors, and actions, but they will also develop a sense of accountability to one another in the group.
 This sense of accountability can keep individuals from giving in to cravings or making poor decisions because they know that when they go back to the group, they will have to take accountability for those things.
-When all members in a Nashville Tennessee group addiction therapy program are supportive and encouraging of one another, that sense of accountability can come naturally, thus improving one’s ability to remain in recovery.
+When all members in our Tennessee group addiction therapy program are supportive and encouraging of one another, that sense of accountability can come naturally, thus improving one’s ability to remain in recovery.

 If you are addicted to drugs and/or alcohol, we understand that you are probably feeling like there is no way out.
 You might even be overwhelmed just thinking about going to treatment and tend to shy away from the idea of getting help.
 However, addiction is a disease that can be treated and in a manner that promotes significant personal growth.
 The longer that you wait to get help, the more complex your addiction can become, making treatment that much more difficult.

 So, do not let another day pass you by.
-Contact our Nashville, Tennessee addiction group therapy program right now to learn more about how we can help you.
+Contact our Tennessee addiction group therapy program right now to learn more about how we can help you.